 - Scalability: As an open-source eCommerce solution, Magento allows wide scope for site improvements, so retailers can unhesitatingly scale up their business to any size.
 If your business flourishes, Magento 2 can easily satisfy all the needs.

-The Verdict: All of this being said, if you’re interested in a Shopify alternative with greater customization options, more well-developed built-in features and immense scalability, Magento is a very good option to consider.
+The Verdict: If you’re interested in a Shopify alternative with greater customization options, more well-developed built-in features and immense scalability, Magento is a very good option to consider.

 What’s to conclude?